VC Theoretical Explanation of Double Descent: Modeling Double Descent for Multilayer Networks

-Let us consider two factors (hyperparameters) controlling complexity of such networks trained via SGD: the number of hidden units (N), and the number of training epochs.
-Empirical results showing double descent curves as a function of these two factors have been extensively reported in DL literature \cite{Belkin2019,Nakkiran2021}.
-However, our purpose here is not to replicate such double descent curves, but to explain them using VC bounds (\ref{eq1}) and (\ref{eq3}).
-In order to make it possible, we have to specify network setting where VC-dimension can be approximately estimated.
-Therefore, we only consider modeling for second descent, where training error is kept very small (or zero), and test error is bounded by (\ref{eq2}).
-This can be achieved when the number of hidden units N is large, or the number of training epochs is large.
-So, our experiments intend to show application of VC bounds \textit{only in such restricted settings}, where varying one complexity factor (for example, N) has an effect on VC-dimension and test error, according to bound (\ref{eq2}).
+Let us consider two factors (hyperparameters) controlling the complexity of such networks trained via SGD: the number of hidden units (N), and the number of training epochs.
+Empirical results showing double descent curves as a function of these two factors have been extensively reported in DL literature \citep{Belkin2019,Nakkiran2021}.
+However, our purpose here is not to replicate such double descent curves, but to explain them using VC-bounds (\ref{eq1}) and (\ref{eq3}).
+In order to achieve this, we specify a network settings where the VC-dimension can be approximately estimated.
+Therefore, we only consider over-parameterized (wide) networks during second descent, i.e., when the number of hidden units N is large, or the number of training epochs is large.
+We hypothesize that under \textit{such restricted settings}, the VC-dimension of a neural network can be estimated as the norm squared of weights of the output layer.
+This hypothesis is based on the recent understanding that during second descent regime \textit{sufficiently wide single-layer} networks (trained via SGD) closely approximate a linear classifier shown in Figure \ref{fig1}.
+See \citet{Belkin2021} for a mathematical explanation of this phenomenon called ‘transition to linearity’.
+Similarly, \citet{Bietti2021} showed that wide fully-connected multilayer networks have essentially the same approximation properties as their “shallow” two-layer counterparts, implementing standard kernel machines.

-Further, in order to estimate VC dimension, we hypothesize that under \textit{such restricted settings}, during second descent, the norm of weights in the output layer can be used to approximate the VC-dimension of a neural network.
-The reasoning (behind this hypothesis) is that for such restricted settings the training error is zero, so a linear decision boundary in \textit{\textbf{Z}}-space should have a large separation margin, i.e. VC dimension is controlled mainly by the norm of weights in the output layer.
-This assertion appears to be supported by experiments for fully connected networks, trained on several different data sets.
+According to this interpretation, minimization of the norm of weights in the output layer is mainly responsible for generalization, whereas all previous layers perform non-linear transformation of input \textbf{x}, by encoding it as a large number of weak nonlinear features ($\sim$ N nonlinear features in \textbf{Z}-space).
+We argue that this assumption is plausible for data sets originating from well-separable (low-noise) class distributions, such as MNIST digits – where good generalization can indeed be achieved during second descent, by both linear and nonlinear networks (of large width).
+Therefore, we restrict modeling of second descent for nonlinear networks using VC-bounds, presented in this section, only for such separable distributions.

+Our experiments show application of VC-bound (\ref{eq2}) \textit{under such restricted settings}, i.e., for over-parameterized fully connected networks trained using SGD, using the norm of weights in the output layer as an estimate of VC-dimension during second descent.